Colegio de Santa Cruz de Tlatelolco: Legacy

 The Colegio was founded in the early sixteenth century in a period of great optimism about the capacity of the Indians and the prospects for their being ordained as Catholic priests.
 Its failure in the late sixteenth century was a serious one.
 According to Robert Ricard, the "error prevented the Church from striking deep roots in the nation, gave it the appearance and character of a foreign institution, and kept it dependent upon the mother country."
 There were some Indian men ordained in the later colonial period, but they were few and never held high posts.
 American-born Spaniards, criollos, were trained in Mexican seminaries, but there was no significant native clergy.

 The training of elite young men at the Colegio in grammar, rhetoric, and theology did, however, enormously aid the Franciscans in their efforts to evangelize the Indians and to record indigenous history and culture in texts that remain fundamental to the understanding of Nahua culture.

+The Colegio's extensive library was abandoned by the 17th century, however, a large portion of its collection survived and were sent to Convent of San Francisco in the 1830s.
+Upon the implementation of La Reforma in 1859, the Convent was required to integrate its collection with that of the new National Library.
+However, a significant part of the convent's collection was sold to the book dealer Francisco Abadiano, who in turn sold it to Adolph Sutro, who aspired to build a world-class research library for the city of San Francisco.
+Many of the books from the convent's collection burned in the 1906 San Francisco Earthquake and Fire, while others survived and remain in the Sutro Library.